Group Managed Service Account

 Set-ADServiceAccount -Identity HelpMaster_gMSA -PrincipalsAllowedToRetrieveManagedPassword Host1$,Host2$,Host3$

-Setting the HelpMaster_gMSA account to run services and Application Pools
+Setting the Services and Application Pools

 Specifying gMSAs and password

 A trailing dollar symbol MUST be added to the end of a gMSA when replacing standard Service Logon Accounts and Application pool identities e.g. domain\HelpMaster_gMSA$.
-Password fields must be left blank for the interface to accept the gMSA.All HelpMaster permissions must also be granted to the new gMSA the same as for a standard service account see the HelpMaster Service Account for full details.
+Password fields must be left blank for the interface to accept the gMSA.All HelpMaster permissions must also be granted to the new gMSA the same as for a standard service account, see the HelpMaster Service Account for full details.

 See Also